wazuh/wazuh-documentation/source/user-manual/configuration/internal-options/syscheck.rst

 ``syscheck.debug``
 ------------------

-Syscheck debug options, used in local, server and unix agent installations.
+Debug level (used in local, server and unix agent installations).

 .. topic:: Default value